hasan8130/Facial-Recognition-Attendance-System/README.md

 In the proposed method, all the students will initially be enrolled by storing their facial images with a unique ID.
-At the time of attendance, real-time images will be captured, and the faces in those images will be matched with the faces in the pre-trained dataset.
+At the time of attendance, real-time images will be captured, and the faces in those images will be matched with the faces in database.

 The Haar cascade algorithm is used for face detection.
 The local Binary Patterns Histogram (LBPH) algorithm is used for face recognition and training of the stored dataset, which generates the histogram for stored and real-time images.
 The difference between histograms of real-time images & dataset images is calculated for face recognition.
-The lower difference gives the best match, displaying that student's name & roll number.
+This difference gives the best match, displaying that student's name & roll number.
 Attendance of the student is automatically updated in the excel sheet.

 ## Aims and Objectives